dattran24/GDNM/README.md

 # Generalized Damped Newton Method for solving Lasso - GDNM

-### In this document, we propose a new algorithm for solving Lasso regession, i. e. the optimization problem of the form
+### In this document, we propose a new algorithm for solving Lasso regession based on our work [kmpt21].
+The Lasso problem is the optimization problem of the form
 ![image](https://user-images.githubusercontent.com/69850027/107066957-9e220e80-67ac-11eb-949e-1e166d81b13c.png)
 ![image](https://user-images.githubusercontent.com/69850027/107067479-55b72080-67ad-11eb-937e-1a5d55cee152.png)
 ![image](https://user-images.githubusercontent.com/69850027/107067681-a3338d80-67ad-11eb-8761-4a20e1b4aec7.png)